d42y/IoTDB.NET/README.md

 ## Quick Start

 ### Initializing the Database
-IoTDB.NET use flat files to store the data.
+IoTDB.NET stores data in flat files.
 Make sure your application has write permission to the database path.

 ```csharp
 using IoTDB.NET;